- HOME PAGE

 As a recognized public intellectual, celebrated female role model, and literary person of contemporary note, Jane Addams pursued the publicist’s opportunity to expand her prominence and visibility as America’s foremost reformer.
 Richard T. Ely, economist at the University of Wisconsin, testified for her deserved recognition, “a big women who knows the facts …. we need more democratic feeling.”

 The pictures of Hull-House appearing in the LHJ series of articles were institutional bricks and mortar, a material built environment.
 Hull-House projected itself as a city on a hill, reaching skyward and towering over the few diminutive persons down below on the street.
-Slum neighborhood scenes of scuzzy streets and dirty alleys were viewed from the protected space inside Hull-House through ornamented glass pane windows.
+Slum neighborhood scenes of scuzzy streets, dirty alleys, and impoverished pedestrians were viewed from the protected space inside Hull-House through ornamented glass pane windows.

 For the book publication of the Autobiography in late October 1910, Macmillan & Co. in correspondence with Addams agreed with a proposal that the recently launched reform magazine, The American Magazine, publish six chapters “as good advertisement for the book.”
 Moreover, Macmillan appeared indifferent to the photographs, willing to accept any selection The American Magazine editors and Addams chose to use.
 In correspondence between Addams and her publishers, the costs of printing photographs, both on full-page glossy pages and on text pages never appeared to be at issue or an obstacle to publication.